jmonraz/Shunting-Yard-Calculator/README.md

 ## Installation 💻

 - Download and install [wxWidgets](https://www.wxwidgets.org/downloads/)
+- Move your wxWidgets folder to your C drive
 - Rename the folder to wxWidgets
 - Navigate to C:\wxWidgets\build\msw
 - Open wx_vc17.sln using Visual Studio